 4 types of email coupons you can send

-Here are 4 types of email coupons you can send your email list — plus examples of each.
+Here are 4 types of email coupons you can send to your email list — plus examples of each.

 1. Discount codes

 A discount code lets your customer pay an amount or percentage less than the listed price for an item.
 If you send your customers a coupon code for 25% off their purchase, they’ll only pay $75 for an order that would usually cost $100.

 Discount codes are the most popular type of email coupons.
 According to Placed, 60% of consumers prefer discounts over other types of promotional offers like rebates or free gifts.

 To encourage customers to spend more, these discount codes sometimes require a minimum purchase.
 For this Madewell sale, you’ll only receive 20% off if you spend more than $100.
 (Challenge accepted.)